 As for overall poultry industry profitability, we believe the U.S. chicken industry is positioned well to take advantage of several factors that should continue to increase market prices and overall industry profitability.
 The U.S. chicken industry exports are rebounding from last year's declines.
 Currently U.S. producers are projected to export more products internationally due to the decrease in the European Union's current chicken production caused by poultry disease issues in Holland and Belgium, and exports to Russia are headed in the right direction after a year of uncertainty.
 As an industry, we have been making good progress with our export business into Russia and have begun booking orders.
 Several U.S. processing plants have been approved for exports, and products are moving again.
-The quota-by-country system, while less in total volume than we were exporting in 2001, does remain in place and favors U.S. chicken production remains stable.
+The quota-by-country system, while less in total volume than we were exporting in 2001, does remain in place and favors U.S. suppliers.
+According to the USDA, the total meat availability for domestic consumption in 2003 will shrink by approximately one percent from 2002 levels.
+U.S. chicken production remains stable.
 Hatching eggs have been on the decline since October of 2002.
 Baby chicks placed on U.S. farms for grow-out are continuing at less than 100 percent of prior year numbers, as they have been since February of 2003, and weekly slaughter numbers have similarly been at reduced levels since February of 2003.
 Commodity grain prices are expected to be lower than last year.
 The U.S. row crop farmer is off to a good start.
 The USDA is projecting the 2003-2004 corn price to be in the range of \$1.90 to \$2.30 a bushel, compared to the 2002-2003 price of \$2.25 to \$2.35.